Ouran High School Host Club: Anime

-A 26-episode anime television series aired between April 5 and September 26, 2006 on NTV, adapting the first eight volumes of the manga.
+A 26-episode anime television series aired between April 5 and September 26, 2006, on NTV, adapting the first eight volumes of the manga.
 The series was produced by Nippon Television, VAP, Bones and Hakusensha.
 It was directed by Takuya Igarashi, with Yōji Enokido handling series composition and writing the scripts, Kumiko Takahashi designing the characters and Yoshihisa Hirano composing the music.
 It features a different cast from the audio dramas, with Maaya Sakamoto as Haruhi Fujioka and Mamoru Miyano as Tamaki Suoh.

 The series is licensed for distribution in North America by Funimation Entertainment.
 Caitlin Glass was the ADR director of the series, as well as voicing Haruhi.
-The first anime DVD set containing the first thirteen episodes was released on October 28, 2008 in North America.
+The first anime DVD set containing the first thirteen episodes was released on October 28, 2008, in North America.
 The second volume containing the last thirteen episodes was released on January 6, 2009.
 On April 27, 2009, the series made its North American television debut on the Funimation Channel.
-The series is also available for digital streaming on the Funimation app, but was moved over to the Crunchyroll streaming service in 2022 after the latter was acquired a year prior by Sony Pictures Television, Funimation's parent company who acquired in 2018.
+The series is also available for digital streaming on the Funimation app, but was moved over to the Crunchyroll streaming service in 2022 after the latter was acquired a year prior by Sony Pictures Television, Funimation's parent company following a 2018 acquisition.
 On September 1, 2022, Netflix began streaming the series in 190 countries.
 Muse Communication licensed the series in Southeast Asia and streamed on Muse Asia YouTube channel.